Overview

 Ethical Review

-For Assignment 1 in this course, you will need to conduct interviews, design and collect surveys, or engage in formal observations with end users.
+For Assignment 1 in this course, you will need to conduct interviews, design and collect surveys, or engage in formal observations with end users (learners).
 On your behalf, your instructor has applied for and received blanket ethical approval for LRNT 527.
 This means that you will not have to apply to RRU on an individual basis before conducting your assignment research.

 You will need to read and become familiar with the Research Ethics Guidelines for this course.
 You will also need to fill in the Consent Form and provide it to any external participants in your research assignment.

-If you have any questions about the ethical review, please ask the instructors by posting in the general discussionsion forum in Moodle.
+If you have any questions about the ethical review, please ask the instructors by posting in the general discussions forum in Moodle.
 You may also contact the Office of Research Ethics at ethicalreview@royalroads.ca; 250.391.2600 ext.
 4425.
 Further information is available on the RRU Ethics page.

-In addition to your video, you will also include a written summary of the tasks you engaged to prepare for the video.
 This assignment helps determine your achievement of course Learning Outcome A – identify a need that can be met by a digital learning resource.
 Instructions for the assignment are found on the Assignment 1 page.